microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ---

 # Azure with Microsoft Teams
-If you use [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software), you can use the Azure app for Microsoft Teams to easily monitor your application and infrastructure on Azure.
+If you use [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software), you can use the Azure app for Microsoft Teams to easily monitor your applications and infrastructure on Azure.
 Link action groups of your choice with a channel and get notified on the alerts.

 ## Prerequisites